floweisshardt/atf/README.md

 - wait_for_user: Defines if the program should wait for the user to start the manipulation or not.
 Options:
   - True
   - False
-- object_dimensions: Sets the dimensions of the object which should be manipulated
+- object_dimensions: Sets the dimensions of the object which should be manipulated.
 Use: [diameter in x, diameter in y, height]
 - load_obstacles: If additionl objects are defined in the scene_config.yaml file they can be loaded explicitly.
 Options:
   - all
   - none